In this tutorial, we will show you some of LabelJoy’s advanced features. These features can be very important when working with labels.

-Remember: the print start position setting only affects the first page.
-All subsequent pages will be printed entirely, except of course the last one in case not all label positions need to be printed.
+Note: the print start position setting only affects the first page.
+All subsequent pages are completely printed, except for the last of course, if not all label positions have to be printed.

-This feature enables you to overcome the inability of some printers to handle the lower section of the paper due to the physical limitation of the drive rollers, enabling you to print on the entire paper surface.
-In case of label printing, this limitation can result in great waste of material.
+This feature allows you to override any limitations of the printers to print on the lower section of the paper – caused by physical limitations of the drive rollers – so that the entire surface of the paper can be printed.
+In label printing, this limitation can lead to a great waste of material.

-Labeljoy offers a solution to this problem by enabling you to automatically modify the paper layout so that you can print on label sheets twice: the first time printing on the upper half of the sheet and the second time printing on the same sheet rotated by 180 degrees.
-This way, printing will always take place in the upper half of the sheet where there are no physical margin issues.
+Labeljoy offers a solution to this problem by allowing you to change the layout to print label sheets twice: the first time the top half of the sheet is printed and the second time the same sheet is rotated 180 degrees.
+In this way, printing always takes place on the top half of the sheet, where no physical margin issues occur.

 Open the Layout form and select the Custom tab.
 The right panel shows the layout preview and if you place the mouse pointer over it, the tool tip text will show Left-click to sub-divide; Right-click to undo.
 What this mean is: click with the left mouse button on a layout row to make it the last row and adjust the lower margin so that the label size of the remaining rows won’t be affected.
 Right-click the preview to go back to the original layout design.